heaganhenry/react-game-hub/README.md

 2. Visit the url provided in the console to access the application in the browser.

 3. Browse through the game titles displayed in the grid.
 You can use the sorting and filtering options to refine your search.

-## Configuration
-There are no specific configuration steps required for this project.